Bypassing Big Pharma: Diabetes Testing Supplies

 You don't need to go through health insurance.

 Of course not.
 There was always the option to go pay all out of pocket at the pharmacy.
 You just had to be willing to fork out the cash.
 You can go buy a box of 50 test strips for between $40 (80¢ per strip) and $100 ($2 per test strip!!!) right now from a chain pharmacy, no health insurance required.
 If you do choose to use your health insurance, you DO need that prescription from a doctor, you'll still likely have a copay, and you will likely only get coverage for the meter that is your insurance company's preferred brand, which is another way of saying the brand that is giving the insurance company the biggest kick-back, and that brand can swap out quickly if their pharmacy benefit manager (PBM) decides to change the formulary.
 Accuracy and usability are secondary thoughts for them.
-And what's the tradeoff for getting that meter and test strips?
-Often, a brand name.
+And what are you really getting out of that meter and its test strips?
+Often, simply a brand name.

 You don't have to overpay for testing supplies.

 This was the big revelation for me, and the reason I chose to come work with Diathrive.
 Having fallen on the hard-times side of the fence a few times in my life, I simply quit checking my blood sugar because I just didn't have the cash to do it.
 Every copay hurt.
 I couldn't understand how they could charge so much!
 I learned that, because of all the middlemen and Big Pharma pockets to be filled with our health care dollars, there are huge markups on diabetes testing supplies.
 All the big brands are doing it.
 Some are providing coupons to reduce the price for a few people (thanks...I guess), but not everybody qualifies to use the discounts.
 Why aren't they simply getting out of the health insurance cycle and selling directly for less?